 (b) The office of judicial administration shall include the data provided by courts under subsection (a)(2) in the office’s reports under IC 33-24-6-3(a)(3).

 For the complete text of the Indiana Code, click here.
+Click here if you are wondering, can I expunge my record myself in Indiana?

 If you are in need of an Indiana expungement attorney, Indiana criminal defense attorney, or Indiana forfeiture attorney, or have questions about the Indiana Expungement Law please call me for a free consultation at 317-695-7700.
 I have personally defended thousands of cases, teach criminal law at the IU School of Law, am a top rated attorney, and have practiced criminal defense my entire career.
 Additional information about my office is available on the home page and the in the news page.